- August 18, 2018

-“It’s come to our attention (and disappointment) that our payment processor will no longer support our subscription business,” the email read.
+“It’s come to our attention (and disappointment) that our payment processor will no longer support our subscription business, and we can not get a merchant account for cbd products,” the email read.
 “When we asked them why, they said, ‘Hemp is too risky.
 Banks no longer want to underwrite these high-risk transactions.’
 We didn’t know how to tell you, our loyal customers, that our products are considered ‘high-risk,’ somehow lumped into the same category as firearms and adult entertainment (crazy, right?).”

 Not Pot’s fate isn’t so crazy, it turns out.
 It’s one of a soaring number of companies selling products with CBD, or cannabidiol, that have been cut off from payment services.
 These companies find themselves in a legal gray area that’s made it challenging to decipher the online boundaries of the CBD business.
 CBD can be derived from marijuana, but for beauty purposes is primarily derived from hemp.
 Hemp has very low levels of THC, the physiologically active element of marijuana.